-- Activity 2: Research Seminars II offered by FOM was attended in 2019 and 2020 - Activity 3: Review of a relevant scientific article was presented to the FOM in 2019. - Activity 4: Presentation of a communication in a National Congress was given in 2020 at the 3rd International Conference on Modern Research in Social Sciences (ICMRSS) in Munich, Germany. - Activity 5: Presentation of a poster in an International Congress was given in 2019 at the International Scientific Conference Modern Economy, Smart Development at the University of Sopron, Hungary. - Activity 6: Scientific article is submitted to the International Journal of Innovation and Technology Management with the title "Do you feel it?
-The Relationship between the Perceived Team Climate for Innovations and the Experience of Flow and Worry".
-The paper is based on the research results of the first study. - Activity 7: Doctoral Workshop offered by UCAM was attended in 2020. - Activity 8: Presentation of own Research Results and the Research Plan was done in 2020, with this in 2021, and will be continued in 2022.
+- Activity 1: Research Seminars done. - Activity 2: Research Seminars II offered by FOM was attended in 2019 and 2020 - Activity 3: Review of a relevant scientific article was presented to the FOM in 2019. - Activity 4: Presentation of a communication in a National Congress was given in 2020 at the 3rd International Conference on Modern Research in Social Sciences (ICMRSS) in Munich, Germany. - Activity 5: Presentation of a poster in an International Congress was given in 2019 at the International Scientific Conference Modern Economy, Smart Development at the University of Sopron, Hungary. - Activity 6: Scientific article is accepted. - Activity 7: Doctoral Workshop offered by UCAM was attended in 2020. - Activity 8: Presentation of own Research Results and the Research is done.

-2.2 Development in 2020 and 2021
+2.2 Development in 2020, 2021, and 2022

-The main effort in the second year went into fulfilling the started or missing activities and designing, conducting, and evaluating the second and third studies.
-The target group is members of software product development teams.
+The main effort in the second and third year went into fulfilling the started or missing activities and designing, conducting, and evaluating the second and third studies.
+Now, not only all activities are fulfilled but also the thesis is written and corrected.
+Both supervisors signed all needed forms to hand in the thesis.
+With this, the dissertation project is completed after two and a half years.